Mass media in Georgia (country): Internet

-Internet-based news media have been slow to appear.
-Civil.ge, operated by the United Nations Association of Georgia, was launched in 2001 as a multi-language (Georgian, English, Russian) fact-based online newspaper.
+Internet-based news media became common in the 2000s.
+Civil Georgia (civil.ge), operated by the United Nations Association of Georgia, was launched in 2001 as a multi-language (Georgian, English, Russian) fact-based online newspaper.
 Media.ge (Internews, 2005), Presa.ge and Internet.ge are other news aggregators.
 In 2019, Caucasian Journal was launched in Tbilisi as the first media targeting the South Caucasian region.

-Internet-based news media includes following websites:
+Internet-based news media include the following: